12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in West Jefferson.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+To add one to your home, get in touch with an expert for smart thermostat installation in West Jefferson.

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.

 • Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi